suchismita2407/suchismita2407/README.md

 # 💫 About Me:
 Hello Folks!
-Myself Suchismita.<br>I'm a web developer enthusiast who enjoys developing websites and web applications.
+Myself Suchismita.<br>I'm a web developement enthusiast who enjoys developing websites and web applications.
 I enjoy learning about new technologies and keeping up with the ever-changing field of web development.
 I've worked with a number of programming languages and frameworks, including HTML, CSS, JavaScript, jQuery, NodeJs, ExpressJs, Mongodb, Mongoose, and React.
 In my spare time, I enjoy working on personal projects and contributing to open source projects to continually improve my skills.

 ## 🌐 Socials: